Andarist/react-textarea-autosize/README.md

 ## Development

-To prepare release patch, minor or major version:
+To release patch, minor or major version:

-    % make release-patch
-    % make release-minor
-    % make release-major
+    % npm run release:patch
+    % npm run release:minor
+    % npm run release:major

-This will run eslint, test runner, compile sources from `src/` to `lib/` and `es/`, bump a version in `package.json` and then create a new git commit with tag.
+This will run eslint, compile sources from `src/` to `lib/`, `es/` and `dist/`, bump a version in `package.json` and then create a new git commit with tag.
 If tests or linter fails — commit won't be created.

-To publish prepared release:

-    % make publish

-This publishes to npm and pushes a tag to github.
+If tasks succeed it publishes to npm and pushes a tag to github.